 Keeping your car well maintained is important.
-And for some people, letting a technician isn’t enough – they want to take the extra step and order their own parts and really be a part of the process.
-And while that effort is appreciated, there are several reasons why many auto repair shops will not install parts that you bring to them when you’re getting your vehicle serviced.
+And for some people, letting a technician isn’t enough – they want to take the extra step and order their own auto parts and really be a part of the process.
+And while that effort is appreciated, there are several reasons why many auto repair shops will not install car parts that you bring to them when you’re getting your vehicle serviced.

 The easiest way to explain why is to give you some example scenarios.

 Let’s say you order your water pump and timing belt off of the internet or purchase them at a local parts supply house.
 When you bring in your parts, you are feeling all happy because you feel like you just saved yourself some money.
 In this scenario, let’s pretend we agree to install them.